MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

     graph_mode = "correlation"
     correlation_threshold = 0.50

-This means that two bonds are connected if the absolute empirical correlation between their greenium series is at least 0.50.
+This means that two bonds are connected if the absolute correlation between their greenium series is at least 0.50.

-The code also handles the first window, where only one bond is active.
-Since a single bond has no graph edge, the graph penalty is skipped automatically for that window.

-For plotting, the code uses a numeric time index instead of calendar dates.
-This avoids errors when the date file contains missing or incorrectly parsed dates.

-The output file is:

-    Python_Graph_Trend_Spline_Output.xlsx

-It contains three sheets:

-    Original_Greenium
-    Full_Trend
-    Full_Spline

-The script also produces:
+The script produces:

 1. A 3D surface plot of the original greenium.
 2. A 3D surface plot of the estimated trend.